Close

 The Ministry of the Attorney General changed its procedures several years ago, including no longer providing notice of the "pending suspension".
 It was determined that notice was no longer required because defendants had already been provided with notice of a pending suspension for non-payment of a fine through two methods: a ticket (indicated on the back) and a Notice of Fine and Due Date.

-If you have a complaint concerning administration services, please contact the POA Services Coordinator in writing at the Provincial Court office at the address below.
+If you have a complaint concerning administration services, please contact the Supervisor of the Provincial Offences Court, in writing: tina.benoit@uclg.on.ca.

 Summons